evvels2131/is218/README.md

 <p>Create a website to manage a car lot.
 It has to let people sign up to input cars for sale and display those cars on the home page in a table grid view</p>

-* Singup form (first name, last name, email, password) ⋅⋅⋅ Validation: email and password matching
+* Singup form (first name, last name, email, password) ⋅⋅⋅ Validation: email and password matching <br />
 ⋅⋅⋅ Confirmation email
 * Logout functionality
 * Display table of access attempts for a particular user